-- -PREFix (optional) a prefix string that appears before each line of remote command output.
+-PREFix (optional) a prefix string that appears before each line of remote command output.
 Its purpose is to "flag" output as coming from the remote host versus NetEx/eFT or local output.
 You can define this qualifier to be null if no prefix is desired.
-The minimum spelling is -PREF. - -QUIet (optional) ON forces local command output not be displayed.
-The default is OFF.
-The minimum spelling is -QUI.
+The minimum spelling is minimum spelling is -QUI.